heatd/Onyx/doc/building.md

 ## Step 1: Get the toolchains

+If you so desire, you can find prebuilts for Linux and macOS in the project's github action artifacts, under `build-toolchain-${os}` or `build-toolchain-llvm-${os}`.
+Note that macOS LLVM builds are broken.

 You can find two scripts, `build_gcc.sh` and `build_llvm.sh`, under `toolchains/scripts`.
 These build a GCC and LLVM toolchain for Onyx, respectively.
 Use these and install the toolchains to a known location.
 Note: $GCC_TOOLCHAIN/bin needs to be on the system's $PATH.
 LLVM has no such requirement.